Eco-Friendly Updates You Can Easily Make to Your Hygiene Routine

 Swap cotton balls for muslin cloths.

 Not only are they reusable, but muslin cloths are actually better for your skin.
 Used with a face wash, their soft, fine material gently exfoliates your face.
 Looking for a tried-and-true option?
-Try Shiffa's muslin cloth ($20, shop.nordstrom.com).
+Try Shiffa's muslin cloth ($20, www.nordstrom.com).

 Trade conventional liquid shampoo for solid bars.